Financial-Times/asana-bot/README.md

 * GraphicsBot -> when assigned adds tasks to the Graphics project
 * PicturesBot -> when assigned adds tasks to the Pictures project
+* DesignBot -> when assigned adds tasks to the Design project
 * ReportBot -> when assigned backs up the project

 ## Setup